Kimberley Process Regional Approach for the Mano River Union in West Africa

 We also provide capacity building to stakeholders including policymakers, private sector, and civil society actors on the implementation of KP internal controls and the Organisation for Economic Co-operation and Development’s Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict-Affected and High-Risk Areas.
 Regular meetings and workshops in the region allow for stakeholders to identify challenges and to develop and monitor implementation of risk mitigation strategies.

-Funding for our work to promote diamond governance in Mano River Union countries is provided by the European Union and began in 2014.
+Funding for our work to promote diamond governance in Mano River Union countries was provided by the European Union from 2014 to 2017.
 With earlier funding from the European Union, we participated in the original scoping mission to the Mano River Union region in 2013 that identified shared challenges, opportunities, and interest among the four countries to develop a Regional Approach to KP compliance.

 The West African El Dorado: Mapping the Illicit Trade of Gold in Côte d'Ivoire, Mali and Burkina Faso